- AWS created a presentation to show the relationship with SAP.

 How can we say this?

-Well, the most profitable vendors in software are the on-premises vendors.
-Vendors like Salesforce, the most prominent SaaS vendor has historically had low profitability.
+Well, the most profitable vendors in the software are the on-premises vendors.
+Vendors like Salesforce, the most prominent SaaS vendor, has historically had low profitability.
 AWS is probably the most profitable cloud entity.
 And they are the exception.

 Where Do SAP’s Margins Come From?

 SAP has around an 85% margin on support.
 This is by far their largest margin item and the only real part of SAP’s revenues that are growing.
-SAP’s margin on applications and database licenses is far lower.
+SAP’s margin on applications and database licenses is considerably lower.
 The quotation above leaves out the fact that for SAP’s internally developed products, SAP’s cloud is just a passthrough.
-The actual infrastructure and real work is performed in either a public cloud or private cloud service provider.
-SAP spends extremely little on their own cloud infrastructure.
-The cloud can become a very profitable item for SAP — if, SAP can trick companies into using SAP Cloud as an intermediary rather than going direct to the cloud service provider.
+The actual infrastructure and real work are performed in either a public cloud or private cloud service provider.
+SAP spends extremely little on its cloud infrastructure.
+The cloud can become a very profitable item for SAP — if SAP can trick companies into using SAP Cloud as an intermediary rather than going direct to the cloud service provider.
 The way to do this is to hide the margin from the customer.
-However, with public cloud, this is tricky as the pricing is public.
+However, with the public cloud, this is tricky as the pricing is public.

 SAP has a long history of marking things up that they do not put work into developing.
-Databases are a good example of this.
+Databases are an excellent example of this.
 For decades SAP has been marking up the Oracle database and IBM DB2.
-Customers could have received a lower price by going through those vendors directly, but both vendors allowed SAP to serve as a reseller of their databases, which resulted in big profits for SAP, and higher costs for SAP customers.
+Customers could have received a lower price by going through those vendors directly.
+Still, both vendors allowed SAP to serve as a reseller of their databases, which resulted in significant profits for SAP, and higher costs for SAP customers.

-SAP can worry less about the margin on its applications and databases if they can simply markup the cost of other cloud service providers.
+SAP can worry less about the margin on its applications and databases if they can merely markup the cost of other cloud service providers.
 This will be easier with “private cloud” providers because the pricing is hidden.
 However, for this strategy to work, the private cloud providers must cooperate with SAP, and refer customers back to SAP rather than provide a direct bid.
-As soon as the customer finds ou the real cost, SAP will lose their position as intermediaries.
-To do this SAP will have to enforce very strict rules for how private cloud providers communicate costs.
+As soon as the customer finds out the real cost, SAP will lose its position as intermediaries.
+To do this, SAP will have to enforce stringent rules for how private cloud providers communicate costs.